List of Gotham (franchise) characters: Harvey Dent

 Harvey Dent (portrayed by Nicholas D'Agosto; main: season 2; guest: season 1) is a "handsome, warm and engaging" Assistant District Attorney.
 He works with Gordon to find the man who killed Thomas and Martha Wayne.
 At one point he accuses billionaire Dick Lovecraft of involvement in the Wayne murders.
 He further accuses him of sending the assassins to kill Bruce Wayne and Selina Kyle, but Gordon and Bullock discover that he was not responsible.
 Soon afterward, Lovecraft is killed by the same assassins.
 Dent also helps Gordon and Bullock investigate the corrupt acts of Commissioner Gillian B. Loeb regarding the release of corrupt Narcotics Officer Arnold Flass.

 Harvey Dent was initially a supporter of Theo Galavan's candidacy for mayor of Gotham, but following Gordon's discovery of Galavan's true machinations and his arrest, he became the prosecutor at Theo Galavan's trial where Aubrey James fearfully told him that Oswald Cobblepot was the one who abducted him and not Theo Galavan.

 Along with Captain Nathaniel Barnes, Harvey later questioned Jim about his role in Theo's death.

-When Gordon has been framed for the death of police cop Carl Pinkney and sentenced to Blackgate Penitentiary, the news reporter stated that Harvey Dent could not be reached for a comment.
+When Gordon was framed for the death of police officer Carl Pinkney and sentenced to Blackgate Penitentiary, the news reporter stated that Harvey Dent could not be reached for a comment.
 After Warden Carlson Grey moved Gordon into Blackgate Penitentiary's F-Wing, Bullock calls up Dent telling him what happened and to do everything he can to get Gordon out like either a transfer to another prison, a retrial, or reopening the case.